eiffel-community/eiffel-remrem-generate/wiki/markdown/usage/lenientvalidation.md

  [Eiffel REMReM semantics](https://github.com/eiffel-community/eiffel/tree/master/schemas)
 for more about mandatory and optional fields.

-The Lenient validation will perform the only mandatory and type field validation and other validation failures will place in Eiffel message as a new property(remremGenerateFailures)
+The Lenient validation will perform the only on mandatory and type field validation and other validation failures will place in Eiffel message as a new customData property(remremGenerateFailures).

 #### Other Validations are:
 - pattern validations